AlbertP3/FlashCards/README.md

 - Lookup is available by selecting a part of the displayed card's text and clicking RMB.
 In the 'quick' mode a predicted hint will be displayed as a notification and on left click a complete query results will be displayed
 - Using monospaced fonts with proper support for the used languages is advised
 - It is normal for the separating line to not align perfectly, as shown above.
 It is due to different pixel widths of certain characters such as 車 compared to an 'a' (of which both have len()=1) or using non-monospaced fonts.
 To alleviate this issue, a Caliper is used to measure actual pixel widths of characters and pad the cell accordingly.
-- Search is done one-way only, from the source to the target language, which is visible on the status bar and can be reversed with a prefix, and unless the default source language is set to "auto" it will be reverted after the operation is finished.
+- Search is done from the source to the target language, which is visible on the status bar and can be reversed with a prefix, and unless the default source language is set to "auto" it will be reverted after the operation is finished.
+- Set config parameter 'dual_search' to allow bi-directional lookup

 ## EFC Model Optimizer